isomerpages/moe-regentsec/_useful-links/Books & Uniforms/Sales of Books and Uniforms (Secondary 1) 2024.md

 #### **Instructions from School Uniform &amp; Bookshop Vendor**

 1\.
-To ensure that the correct editions of the books are purchased, parents are purchase&nbsp;the&nbsp;above online via&nbsp;[Asencio’s weblink](https://asenciobookshop.sg/)&nbsp;**before 23 Dec 2023** will be able to receive their textbooks before start of school.
+To ensure that the correct editions of the books are purchased, parents are purchase&nbsp;the&nbsp;above online via&nbsp;[Asencio’s weblink](https://asenciobookshop.sg/)&nbsp;**before 23 December 2023** will be able to receive their textbooks before start of school.
 Online orders with delivery is encouraged.

 2\.
 Online Ordering via [Homepage - Asencio Bookshop](https://asenciobookshop.sg/) available from 6 November 2023 to 23 December 2023.
 Refer to the following guides: